jmkidd/dogmap/README.md

 data collections for sample/breed assignment and analysis.

 For VQSR, a set of postions highly likely to be truly variable is required.
-For SNVs, the union set in SRZ189891_722g.simp.header.CanineHDandAxiom_K9_HD.GSD_1.0.vcf is appropriate for VQSR training.
+For SNVs, the union set in SRZ189891_722g.simp.header.CanineHDandAxiom_K9_HD.GSD_1.0.vcf may be appropriate for VQSR training.
 A reliable set for indels is not yet known.